COS301-SE-2024/Smart-Inventory/README.md

 </div>

-# Helix - SmartInventory - Smart Inventory System to track and organise inventory
+# Smart Inventory

-## ℹ️ About
+## ℹ️ Helix - SmartInventory - Smart Inventory System to track and organise inventory
 ### ❔ What is SmartInventory?

 SmartInventory is a user-friendly, web-based application that streamlines and automates core inventory processes.
 It empowers users to: